The thing about QR codes…

 Am I missing something?

-2 replies on “The thing about QR codes…”
+2 responses to “The thing about QR codes…”

 Isn’t it kind of like saying Morse code or braille or Semaphore or sign language or English are “out of date placeholder technology”?
 They may be, but they’re codes that work.
 Why overcomplicate?